-The project is delivered by Irish Traveller women with lived experience of domestic abuse ensuring a deep level of understanding and sensitivity of the complexities of such relationships, the difficulties and barriers to accessing support and advice.
+The project is delivered by Irish Traveller women with lived experience of domestic abuse, ensuring a deep level of understanding and sensitivity of the complexities of such relationships, and the difficulties and barriers to accessing support and advice.

-- To offer confidential outreach and initial assessment support with/without a specialist caseworkers from SWA for women and girls.
+- Offer confidential outreach and initial assessment support with/without a specialist caseworkers from SWA for women and girls

 - Make direct referrals for assessment and support